Whatsapp is one of the most popular global mobile messenger apps with approximately 1.6 billion monthly active users. (Statista)

 Communication is key.
 Before you can engage prospects, you need to establish a conversational relationship with them first in order to know more about them and cater to their needs.
 Know which tools and channels your prospects mostly use like who among them are using email, who are most reachable via mobile, or do they prefer chat over other channels.
 This will help you determine how and where to establish communication with them and become knowledgeable about their purchase habits.

-Prospects can scale up your inbound traffic, but they will never freely give you the data needed to score if who among them are worth pursuing through the sales funnel, such as company size, annual revenue, budget, etc. unless you gain their trust and respect.
-And one way to do that is to communicate with them in ways they are most convenient without disrupting them from other important routines.
+Prospects can scale up your inbound traffic, but they will never freely give you the data needed to score who among them is worth pursuing through the sales funnel, such as company size, annual revenue, budget, etc. unless you gain their trust and respect.
+And one way to do that is to communicate with them in ways that are most convenient without disrupting them from other important routines.

 Among B2B messaging apps, Whatsapp has become widely used by marketers.
 It has 300 million daily active users worldwide.
 (99Firms.com)

-Once prospects are fully engaged, you will be able to gather all their essential data needed to qualify them.
+Once prospects are fully engaged, you will be able to gather all the essential data needed to qualify them.

 Not all qualified leads are sales-ready.
 Some are hot and ready to fly out of the nurturing pan, others are warm and may require more time to mature, while others could go cold and may be best to keep in view for a while.

 But, regardless of the type, all leads deserve to be nurtured.
 This means that you have to keep the conversation going.
 But then again, in ways and channels, these prospects are most reachable and convenient to communicate.

 New tools and tactics come up every day, but you have to carefully decide which of those best share your business goals and objectives, and help you build a strong and lasting engagement with your potential customers.

 After qualifying a lead, determine the appropriate follow-up steps to take: which channel to use, how often you should reach out, and what type of content you should share to properly nurture them until they become sales-ready.